Artist Information

 As it is a cash and carry show, the artworks are taken by the buyer as soon as they have been paid for.
 We have very limited storage on site so we cannot hold extra artworks.
 You will need to hold them off-site and replace as and when you wish.

-Youth artists do not need to provide the biography or the artwork description, but they do need to register with the number of artworks they intend displaying so we can allocate panels.
-Youth artworks can be dropped off with entry payment on the Wednesday before the show between 10am and 5pm in the Events Centre foyer.
+Youth artists do not need to provide the biography or the artwork description, but they do need to register with the number of works they intend displaying so we can allocate space.
+Artworks must be labelled with the artists name and the price and can be dropped on at the Events Centre between 10am and 4pm on Wednesday the 9th of September.

 3D artwork/Craft